Public Sector Employers' Council Secretariat

 - Collective bargaining outcomes

-A compensation plan takes into account the types of compensation offered, the way the compensation is paid, and when employees would be eligible to receive salary increases and performance pay or holdbacks.
+A compensation plan takes into account the types of compensation offered, the way the compensation is paid, and when employees would be eligible to receive salary increases and performance pay or holdbacks where they still exist.
 Total compensation may include:

 - base salary